yuri/ngcourse/handout/11-ui-router.md

 ## UI-Router

-Angular's built in routing solution ('ng-route') has been de facto superceeded by "ui-router".
+Angular's built in routing solution ('ng-route') has been de facto superseded by "ui-router".
 We'll be using that.
 To install UI-Router with Bower:

 ```bash